BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 By default, the gene universe considered for the TopAnat enrichment analysis is all genes with data in Bgee for the selected species.

-Let's imagine that you want to answer the question: where (which anatomical entities) are human genes enriched that are both present and differentialy expressed in testis and ovary?
+Let's imagine that you want to answer the question: where (which anatomical entities) are human genes enriched that are both present and differentially expressed in testis and ovary?
 * You will first select genes that are expressed in both testis and ovary.
-* Then, you will run a differential analysis on this list of genes (e.g using edgeR).
+* Then, you will run a differential analysis on this list of genes (e.g. using edgeR).

-In this naive example, your topAnat *Gene list* will be the list of differentialy expressed genes and your background will consist of the list of all genes expressed in both testis and ovary.
+In this naive example, your topAnat *Gene list* will be the list of differentially expressed genes and your background will consist of the list of all genes expressed in both testis and ovary.

 It is possible to provide a custom gene universe as a list of gene IDs.
 To do so, click on the ***Custom data*** button.